top of page

 We obsess over the symptoms—incidents, failures, breaches, defects.
 But here's what we miss: uncertainty creates the opportunity for risk.
 These incidents are just manifestations of that risk.
 Hazards, threats, and failure modes?
 They're all manifestations of uncertainty.

 Think about your last major incident—safety, security, or quality related.
-The failure, the breach, the defect—those were risk manifesting.
-But the real question is: why didn't we see it coming?
-Because we weren't looking at the uncertainties that created those risk opportunities in the first place.
+The failure, the breach, the defect—those were risks that became a reality.

 Why Traditional Programs Feel Like Whack-a-Mole

 Most risk & compliance management programs treat risk as a pest to eliminate.
 Write better procedures!
 More training!
 Tighter controls!
-But you can't eliminate risk opportunities when uncertainty keeps creating new ones.
+But you can't eliminate risk when uncertainty keeps creating new ones.

 What Actually Works

 When we run HAZOPs in process safety, we're asking: "What uncertainties exist here, and what risk opportunities might they create?"
-In cybersecurity, threat modelling does the same thing—identifying uncertainties in system behaviour that create attack opportunities.
-Quality engineers use FMEA to map uncertainties in manufacturing processes that create defect opportunities.

 In aerospace, STAMP analysis tracks how uncertainties cascade through control systems, creating risk opportunities at every interaction.
-A sensor uncertainty creates risk opportunities for pilot response, which creates uncertainties about aircraft behaviour, which creates more opportunities downstream.

-Even business consultants figured this out.
 CYNEFIN maps help teams recognize different types of uncertainty and the unique risk opportunities each creates—whether you're managing operational safety, cyber-security threats, or product quality.

-The Shift That Changes Everything
+The Question That Changes Everything